hackclub/jams/jams/batches/sparkletilt-pcb/part-2/en-US.md

-> *Note*: In future workshops with this board, we will be adding more features such as an LED strip and accelerometer to make a level.
+> *Note*: In part 3 of this jam, we will be adding more features such as an LED strip and accelerometer to make a level.
 Make sure your design will support the physical realities of being a level, such as having two points to balance on, which do not have any ports.
 Also, consider how your LEDs will physically and aesthetically fit.
 Make a rough paper sketch if that helps.
-> Of course, none of this applies to you if you are not building a level.
+> Of course, none of this applies to you if you have different plans for your board.

 ![](https://cloud-r3x168b9x-hack-club-bot.vercel.app/1312.webp)